kolkhis/tech-notes/linux/tools/trap_builtin.md

 It's particularly useful for debugging purposes, as it can provide detailed insight into the flow of execution.

+> Use `set -o functrace` if you want a `DEBUG` trap to apply to functions
+> and subshells as well.

 * ### `EXIT`

 This pseudo-signal is trapped when the script exits, either normally or through an unhandled signal.
 It's commonly used for cleanup actions that should occur regardless of how the script terminates.

+> The `EXIT` trap will also fire on `SIGINT` and errors when the shell
+> option `errexit` (`set -e`) is set.

 * ### `RETURN`